larius877/santiago-miskowski-front/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm test` for running jest testing suite

 ## Further help